The Border Crossed Us - World Refugee Day

 Get tickets

 A powerful one-day experience of collective imagination, embodied storytelling, and radical futurism led by displaced communities.
+What if we could dream beyond borders, beyond displacement, beyond extraction?

 Price includes workshop and community dinner